Uploading Data Files

 Interactive File Upload

-To upload files from your web browser:
+To upload files from your web browser, see instructions for file upload here.

 Batch File Upload